You've made it! You worked hard, you passed your classes, and you're about to have this legendary thing we call a "diploma" at your disposal.

 Bankrate Cost of Living Calculator (if you're moving)

 NerdWallet Cost of Living Calculator

 Other Helpful Tips

-- Alumni receive huge discounts on life, home, health, and auto insurance through the BYU Alumni Association and Liberty Mutual Insurance.
+- Alumni receive huge discounts on life, home, health, and auto insurance through the BYU Alumni Association.
 Click here to learn more.

 - Do you have a well-structured budget and spending plan?
 Make sure you keep track of all your expenses.
 Do your research on how much everything costs to keep your expectations realistic.
 Create a spending plan and use our budget calculator for more help.